 Since there’s no way I could properly recreate that Tabor Tavern bacon jam, I made Cabernet caramelized onions and wrapped the burger in bacon instead.
 It turned out to be an equally thrilling foodie nirvana.
 The onions are reduced down to a step away from becoming jam, giving you all the concentrated flavors with more texture.
 They are also fantastic on a roast beef sandwich or topping a juicy steak.

 Here’s a tip: Make sure that you stir the onions occasionally.
 As the liquid evaporates, if the onions are starting to brown or black bits are forming on the pan too much, add a touch of water.

 Gastropub Cab and Blue Burger Preparation Tips.

-The first time I made this burger, I seared the beef patties in a cast iron skillet for about six minutes.
+The first time I made this burger, I seared the beef patties in a cast-iron skillet for about six minutes.
 Important to turn each patty on its sides and against the sides of the pan to crisp the bacon.
-The cheese mixture is added and patties are finished in the oven at 400° for an additional 10 minutes.
-The burger had that nice crispy charred crust which cast iron skillets provide.
+The cheese mixture is added and the patties are finished in the oven at 400° for an additional 10 minutes.
+The burger had that nice crispy charred crust that cast iron skillets provide.